 Transportation in Niagara Falls, New York

-Train: Niagara Falls, New York, offers frequent daily train lines that connect it to New York City, Washington, Philadelphia, Albany and Toronto.
-The train station, with the ticket office, is open daily from 7:30 am to 5:30 pm.
+Train: Niagara Falls, New York, offers frequent daily train lines that connect it to New York City, Washington, Philadelphia, Albany, and Toronto.
+The train station, with the ticket office, is open daily from 7:30 a.m. to 5:30 p.m.

 Bus: Many bus lines connect New York City with Niagara Falls, New York, and beyond.
 NFTA – Metro transit network circulates the entire city of New York with safe buses and affordable fares.

 Metro’s Niagara Falls Trolley: Another transportation option is Metro’s Niagara Falls Trolley.
-It connects Niagara Falls Boulevard, Pine Avenue, Niagara Falls International Airport and downtown Niagara Falls, New York.
-The trolley is available from 9 am to 12 am every day from 19 June to 27 September.
+It connects Niagara Falls Boulevard, Pine Avenue, Niagara Falls International Airport, and downtown Niagara Falls, New York.
+The trolley is available from 9 a.m. to 12 a.m. every day from 19 June to 27 September.
 However, from 2 October to 25 October, it is only available from Friday to Sunday.

 Parking in Niagara Falls, New York

 Furthermore, some hotels in Niagara Falls, New York, offer free parking.
-So, check the parking rates of the hotel before you book.
+So, check the hotel’s parking rates before you book.
 If the hotel does not provide free car parks, you can leave your car at the Power Plant Ruins site downstream of the Rainbow Bridge or at the curbside on Old Man Street or Buffalo Avenue for free.
 Otherwise, book a tour with transportation or hotel pick-up and drop-off.

-Top 25 Things to do in Niagara Falls, New York
+Top 25 Things to Do in Niagara Falls, New York

 1. Horseshoe Falls